eng-analytics-strategy-mirek/eng-analytics-strategy-mirek/README.md

 ## 🚀 Featured Project: The Tolerance Stackup Dispute
 **[Link to Repository Here]**
-* **The Problem:** High latency in supplier 8D responses causing production delays.
+* **The Problem:** Parts cracking on the assembly line, but supplier claiming the compoent parts are in spec.
-* **The Solution:** Developed a Python framework to analyze 500+ reports, using **Random Forest** to predict high-risk bottlenecks.
+* **The Solution:** Developed a Python framework to analyze the supplier quality check reports and the sensor data from our assembly line.
+Used the F-test, correlation matrix and scatter plot to find the root cause.
-* **The Result:** Identified a 20% latency gap in D4 (Root Cause) and established a data-driven strategy for supplier intervention.
+* **The Result:**  Confirmed that the supplier's fabrication process and our assembly process can both be in spec and still produce unacceptable final product.
+Established a data-driven strategy for supplier intervention.
 The F-Test Evidence: I ran a Levene’s test to compare the variance of our assembly press against the supplier’s machining line.
 If our press had a calibration error, we would have seen a massive 'spike' in variance (a high F-statistic).
 Instead, the data showed both processes were statistically stable.
 The 'Red Zone' Logic: I showed a scatter plot where I overlaid the supplier's diameter on the X-axis and our press force on the Y-axis.
 What we discovered was a Tolerance Stack-up.
 The Proof: The failures only happened in the 'Top-Right' corner of the plot—where the supplier was at their maximum allowable limit and we were at our maximum allowable force.
 Individually, both were 'legal,' but combined, they exceeded the material's physical yield point.

-By identifying this, I implemented Selective Assembly to pair those parts differently."
+By identifying this, I implemented Selective Assembly to pair those parts differently.

 ---